 No one knows when or how quickly the economy will recover, so it’s almost impossible to predict when your revenue will start to rebound.

 Solution: Consider some creative tactics for boosting your sales, considering what people are looking for now.
 Look for ways to cut your overhead expenses, particularly if it isn’t directly related to creating and selling your product.
-Take advantage of government support programs, from tax-free cashflow boosts to wage subsidy and advice from the ATO, there are many options
+Take advantage of government support programs, from tax-free cashflow boosts to wage subsidy and advice from the ATO, there are many options available to your business.

 Some vendors and suppliers may start cutting services and push for prompt payments.
 But not every business will survive a severe downturn.